 In order to receive retirement benefits from any state-administered retirement plans in which you have service, you must meet the retirement eligibility rules for each individual retirement plan.
 Once you have determined your retirement eligibility, you must complete and submit separate retirement applications to the respective retirement systems for the same retirement date.

-IMPORTANT NOTE: TRS HAS DIFFERENT FILING DEADLINES THAN KRS.
+IMPORTANT NOTE: TRS HAS DIFFERENT FILING DEADLINES THAN KPPA.
 Visit

 TRS' Reciprocity page for more information regarding TRS' process and procedures.